|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 they disclose their abuse.
 This could be linked to a perception of the incest

 victim as having been "publicly deflowered" and therefore no longer

 deserving of protection or respect.
 Thus the mental health professional may view

 the incest victim as "fair game," and may excuse his or her seduction

 of the client by telling themselves that they cannot do the client any further

-The abused child, trained as to please men, may engage in a kind of ritualized seductive behavior that arouses the professional and permits him to believe that
+The abused child, trained to please men, may engage in a kind of ritualized seductive behavior that arouses the professional and permits him to believe that

-she has an adult desire for sex with him.
+the child has an adult desire for sex with him.
 Because the victim has low self-esteem

 may feel that sexual involvement with the professional is a necessary price to